MindviewLLC/MindviewLLC-hugo/content/about/bibliography.md

 - *Computer Interfacing with Pascal & C*, Eisys 1988, ISBN 0-89716-211-0.

 - *Black Belt C++* (Editor) M&T/Holt 1994, ISBN 978-1-55851-334-1.

+## Articles

+- "Java Alley" columnist for Web Techniques magazine

+- "C++ Adviser" columnist for Unix review

+- C++ columnist and contributing editor for Embedded Systems Programming Magazine

+- Columnist and contributing writer for Micro Cornucopia for 4 years

+- C++ Editor of the C Gazette for 2 1/2 years

+- Columnist and features editor of The C++ Report

+- His articles have also appeared in Software Development, Windows Tech Journal, The C++ Journal, PC Techniques, Dr. Dobb's Journal, and Midnight Engineering.